 First, you can download Keil v4 from the official site: https://www.keil.com/demo/eval/armv4.htm.
 This version has a limit of 32KB for compiling ad debugging.
 It’s quite enough for those who get started with most of the applications.

 Most people including me, who first started using Keil, found it quite difficult to code because the code editor is not so ‘attractive’.
 All the functions, variables, and defines… are having the same color which will make you confused to trace and follow.
 Therefore, I recommend you to use one additional software called ‘Source Insight’ to make it easier for us to code and learn to code as it provides a more colorful coding environment.

 You can download Source Insight 30 days trial version 3.5.72 here: http://www.mediafire.com/download/vlha9lvjmb6gmge/Si3572Setup.rar.

 —– Can try >> this << to extend the day 😈 .

-At first, I planed to make tutorials based on the StdPeriph library.
-However, ST has just released the new version of STM32CubeMX and its libraries which support all kinds of STM32 microcontroller including F0, F1, F2, F3, F4, L0 and L1 streams.
-This kind of software was made to help your create new STM32 project and set up all configurations in the fastest way compared to traditional method where you need to create project folders, copy library files,… The newest version is v4.6.0, which you can download from here
+At first, I planned to make tutorials based on the StdPeriph library.
+However, ST has just released the new version of STM32CubeMX and its libraries which support all kinds of STM32 microcontrollers including F0, F1, F2, F3, F4, L0 and L1 streams.
+This kind of software was made to help you create a new STM32 project and set up all configurations in the fastest way compared to the traditional method where you need to create project folders, copy library files,… The newest version is v4.6.0, which you can download from here